SSL-A-Team/firmware/README.md

 ## Building Firmware

 Run `make <target>` to build an ELF and flat bin of each target.
+Available targets:

+- all
+- clean
+- test-breadboard-radio

 ## Programming Targets

-TODO
+- test-breadboard-radio-prog